-Dedicate a section of your newsletter – preferably the same location for consistency purposes – that lists upcoming events and the specials of the week or month if you have planned them out in advance.
+Dedicate a section of your food truck newsletter – preferably the same location for consistency purposes – that lists upcoming events and the specials of the week or month if you have planned them out in advance.

 If possible, include photos to entice customers to join you for the next special menu item or event.
 Spice up your descriptions and vary your content to keep readers engaged.